 |Ventilation||1 – 2%|

-Once you start researching different materials and products that you may want to use in your bathroom remodel, you will notice that the difference between the price of moderately prices vs expensive items is staggering!
+Once you start researching different materials and products that you may want to use in your bathroom, you will notice that the price difference between moderate vs expensive items is staggering!

 If you are on a budget, the good news is that there are many inexpensive products that replicate the look of high-end designer items.
 For example, there is a wide range of porcelain floor tile replicas that look like wood, granite, marble, etc.